 - normal rental cars, campervans, motorhomes, SUV (also with roof tent) & off-road vehicles available

-What to expect on Diamond Beach?
+What to expect on the Diamond Beach Iceland?

 Directly after you parked your car at the nearby parking lot you are in a few minutes at the pitch black sandy beach where – in the best case – hundreds if not thousands of small and bigger ice chunks lie on the beach or swim around in the water.
 You can walk several kilometers along the beach, but most of the time it is not necessary, because right next to the strait that connects the lagoon and the beach are the most icebergs to be seen.